-Staff recommends the Board of Directors approve staff to enter into a purchase agreement with TransFueler for the purchase of 500 Gallon Diesel Fuel Trailers.
-The final number of trailers and purchase total are contingent on follow-up discussions with UASI and the proposed vendor, which will result in either: 1. increasing the Sana Ana UASI grant to cover the extra costs; or 2. decreasing the number of trailers purchased.
+Staff recommends the Board of Directors approve staff to enter into a purchase agreement with TransFueler for the purchase of five (5) 500 Gallon Diesel Fuel Trailers at a cost of \$91,338, with the option to purchase additional trailers (\$18,267.60 each) if grant funds are approved to be reallocated or additional grant funds are identified for this project.
 Staff will not enter into a purchase agreement beyond approved grant amounts.